ExcogitatorWarrior/AI-control-base-service/README.md

 "Romeo, an only child like Juliet, is one of the most important characters of the play, and has a consistent presence throughout it.
 His role as an idealistic lover has led the word "Romeo" to become a synonym for a passionate male lover in various languages.
 Although often treated as such, it is not clear that "Montague" is a surname in the modern sense."

 "On their first meeting, Romeo and Juliet use a form of communication recommended by many etiquette authors in Shakespeare's day: metaphor.
 By using metaphors of saints and sins, Romeo was able to test Juliet's feelings for him in a non-threatening way. "

+"The play arguably equates love and sex with death.
+Throughout the story, both Romeo and Juliet, along with the other characters, fantasise about it as a dark being, often equating it with a lover. "